 Heading south from Piazza Cavour, popular shopping street Via Ricasoli leads into Piazza Attias, named after a prominent Jewish merchant, Jasach Attias, who lived for a time in the 17th-century Villa of the same name unfortunately demolished in the 1960s.

 Today the square is a popular meeting place for young people, especially on Saturday afternoons when it becomes very crowded.
 It is an important crossroads between Via Ricasoli, Via Marradi, Corso Mazzini and Corso Amedeo.The Piazza, which was opened up in the 1960s, has a mixture of architectural styles.
-The most striking building is Palazzo Santa Elisabetta, constructed in the mid-19th century and once one of the most important literary salons in Livorno, hosted by Adriana Poli di Monteaperti, Duchess of Santa Elisabetta.
+The most striking building is Palazzo Santa Elisabetta, constructed in the mid-19th century and once one of the most important literary salons in Livorno, hosted by its owner Adriana Poli di Montaperto, Duchess of Santa Elisabetta.
 The building, in Florentine Renaissance style, was restored at the end of the 1990s.

 Around the square there is a mixture of shops, cafés and restaurants, as well as Livorno's main department store, Coin.
 To see where Piazza Attias is located, click here